 Conversely, a waterfowl pond would be designed with lots of shallow water less than 3 feet deep to encourage the growth of aquatic plants.
 A pond with deeper water and ideally sloped banks should be fenced to prevent livestock from breaking down the bank slopes.
-Articles in the March 1996 and August 1992 issues of NF Ag News & Views provide more information about pond fencing and pond design for sport fishing, respectively.
+An article in the March 1996 and August 1992 issue of NF Ag News & Views provides more information about pond fencing.

 Generally, it is not practical to drain and reconstruct an existing pond simply to control an aquatic plant problem.
 If a pond has overabundant aquatic plants, usually at least three options are available to reduce them: